 In a simple business scenario, one branch of strategy is driven by a large operational project.
 In this case, the key measure is the amount of effort being reported.
 Another branch describes a significant revenue opportunity.
 Long-term financial viability compared to the initial business plan is the most important factor.
 Of course, each branch of strategy is linked to numerous key performance indicators which monitor the key business processes.
-To make the mental arithmetic even more complex, each high-level strategy has a varying amount of importance to the organisation as a whole.
+To make the mental arithmetic even more complex, each high-level strategy has a varying amount of importance to the organization as a whole.
 StrategyBlocks uses “Strategic Health” as the method by which all these variables can be integrated and weighted accordingly into an overall measure of success.

 So we are faced with a complex environment for performance management of strategy, we need to create a number of custom views of strategy specifically tailored around the variables that are relevant to my role in the organisation.
 Those variables may be progress (effort), risks associated with strategy, financial value returned (vs. anticipated), KPI’s, strategic priority, or strategic health.